fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

 [2] Months are converted to quarters using a simple lookup table [3] http://docs.python.org/2/library/datetime.html
 [4] ftp://public.dhe.ibm.com/software/analytics/spss/documentation/statistics/20.0/en/client/Manuals/IBM_SPSS_Statistics_Command_Syntax_Reference.pdf
+[5] weekday, month names depend on host locale (not on ioLocale argument)

 **Writing dates.** With ``SavWriter`` a Python date string value (e.g. "2010-10-25") can be converted to an SPSS Gregorian date (i.e., just a whole bunch of seconds) by using e.g.::